agilosoftware/objeq/doc/Reference.md

 The second Query selects all Objects that have a firstName Property equal to 'William', returns the spouse Property for each of those Objects, sorting them by the spouse's lastName Property.

-These two Queries would only work if spouses always have the same last name, but we know that in the real world, this isn't the case.
+These two Queries would only work identically if spouses have the same last name, but we know that in the real world this isn't always the case.

 ### Predicate
 The Predicate is a set of richly expressed conditions used to determine which Items from the Source Set will be returned as part of the Result Set.
 For the most part, the syntax is the same as JavaScript's, but with some differences.